eugman/LLM-benchmark-questions/README.md

 # LLM-benchmark-questions
-Public repository of questions to benchmark LLMs against Power BI
+Public repository of questions to benchmark LLMs against Power BI.
+Correct answers and explanations are kept private.

+All Rights Reserved.